Reference Architectures - Examples of Architectures - Zerto

 Click to enlarge

-This reference architecture takes the previous “disaster recovery” reference architecture and adds a local journal as well as a long-term retention repository which uses cost-effective public cloud storage.
+This reference architecture takes the previous DR reference architecture and adds both a local journal and an extended journal repository, which uses cost-effective public cloud storage for immutable off-site copies.

-The local journal provides a continuous backup capability, allowing you to instantly restore files, VMs, or applications locally with the granularity of seconds, ensuring minimal data loss in the event of an issue.
+The local journal provides a continuous replication capability, allowing you to instantly restore files, VMs, or applications locally with the granularity of seconds, ensuring minimal data loss from a disruption.

 Learn More About This Architecture

-Local Continuous Backup and Public Cloud Disaster Recovery
+Local Continuous Replication and Public Cloud Disaster Recovery

-This reference architecture takes the previous “local continuous backup and disaster recovery” reference architecture, but with the remote target being the public cloud.
+This reference architecture is similar to the “local continuous replication and disaster recovery” model, but the remote target here is the public cloud.

 In this configuration, two journals are created: one on the source, and one on the remote public cloud target.
 This cloud journal is placed on blob storage in Azure or an S3 bucket in AWS and is configured on the cloud side.
-This reduces cost footprint by having only storage costs incurred, not idle compute costs, and the compute requirements only being spun up in a recovery scenario.
+This eliminates idle compute cost with compute requirements only spun up in a recovery scenario.

 Additional Use Cases

-Multi-Cloud/Hybrid Cloud: provides freedom to move workloads around on-demand as requirements change.
+Multi-Cloud/Hybrid Cloud: Move workloads around on demand and with freedom as requirements change.

 Learn More About this Architecture

-Architecture 3: Local Continuous Backup and Public Cloud Disaster Recovery
+Architecture 3: Local Continuous Replication and Public Cloud Disaster Recovery

 Click outside of the image to exit the popup